SiliconLabs/platform_hardware_drivers/oled_ssd1306_spi/README.md

 This project shows the implementation of the OLED driver using an **OLED W click** with **BGM220 Explorer Kit** based on SPI communication.

 The OLED W click carries a 96 x 39px white monochrome passive matrix OLED display.
 The OLED W click uses a SSD1306 controller to drive the display.
-It's built-in functionalities include contrast control, normal or inverse image display, vertical and horizontal scrolling functions and more.
+Its built-in functionalities include contrast control, normal or inverse image display, vertical and horizontal scrolling functions and more.

 For more information about the SSD1306 controller, see the [specification page](https://cdn.sparkfun.com/assets/learn_tutorials/3/0/8/SSD1306.pdf).